anishaislam8/TriGraph/README.md

 ## Cite Our Work
+This work is part of our paper: "TriGraph: A Probabilistic Subgraph-Based Model for Visual Code Completion in Pure Data."
 If you use our code or data, please cite our work as follows:

 ```
 @inproceedings{islam2025trigraph,